BattleBit-Community-Servers/Battlebit-Community-Server-Launcher/README.md

+# Your Server Must Be Whitelisted to connect to the master server
 # This will be updated with any new changes made to the servers on the games release.
 Scripts Might Break.
 Contact `jellisy` on discord to report any issues